 Brufjell in Åna-Sira towers 184 metres above sea level and offers an impressive view of Listalandet.
-From the top of the mountain, a marked path leads down to the potholes, which are arranged in a row on a plateau around 20 metres above sea level.
+From the mountain top, a marked trail leads down to the potholes, located on a plateau around 20 metres above sea level.

 From the top of Brufjell in Flekkefjord, you can enjoy a spectacular panoramic view of the coast, all the way to Lista lighthouse.
 Brufjell offers fantastic views, and the impressive potholes are worth the visit alone.
 Allow at least five hours for the trip.